HR Tech

 Why is Employee Happiness important?

 Simply because happy employees are engaged employees.
-And engaged employees has a big part in driving the company's financial results.
+Engaged employees play a big part in driving the company's financial results.
 So, keeping your team happy is key to business success.

-The employee happiness survey gets more and more important for every year.
+The employee happiness survey gets more and more important every year.
 Why is that?
-More and more companies has understand how important it is to focus and work with their happiness, therefore the competition regarding inititatives for keeping employees happy has increased greatly the last years.
+More and more companies have understood how important it is to focus and work with their happiness, therefore the competition regarding initiatives for keeping employees happy has increased greatly in the last years.

-A DCA national, representative survey of Australian employees that among other topics measured employment conditions, diversity demographics, employee engagement and well-being, shown that companies that fail to keep up with community expectations about key issues like work-life balance and respectful and inclusive workplaces are at risk of lower productivity and higher staff turnover.
+A DCA national, representative survey of Australian employees that among other topics measured employment conditions, diversity demographics, employee engagement, and well-being, showed that companies that fail to keep up with community expectations about key issues like work-life balance and respectful and inclusive workplaces are at risk of lower productivity and higher staff turnover.

-Even if you are focusing on all above, lack of culture or company vision can lead to increased staff turnover.
+Even if you are focusing on all the above, a lack of culture or company vision can lead to increased staff turnover.
 The employees today are simply more demanding than before.
-They require that the company stands up and raises their opinion for topics such as equality and climate change.
+They require that the company stands up and raises its opinion on topics such as equality and climate change.

 With all this said, can you still stand out?
 Of course you can and we will show you how.